puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 forks = 30
 ```

-But → mind your controllers processing power...
+But → mind your controller's processing power...

 <!-- .slide: class="master-content" > -->